 After realizing the rookie mistake she had made, we approached this space in a very different/much LESS MATCHY way (right) and are SO much happier with the new look.

-She sold the set of chairs that came with the table on Craigslist and used that money to buy these new ones that added a lot more contrast.
+She sold the set of chairs that came with the table (which she loves!) on Craigslist and used that money to buy these new ones that added a lot more contrast.
 Immediately the space felt a whole lot less matchy and far more light/bright!
 Since learning that lesson the hard way, we have approached buying furniture and decor in a whole new way.

 Create a Layered Look!

 Take a look at Casey’s bedroom.
 It’s a mix of a gray upholstered bedroom, shiny white campaign style nightstands, and a wood dresser.
 If every piece in the room was the exact same it wouldn’t look as layered and interesting.